mtfishman/SymbolicArrays.jl/README.md

 which are sums of tensors into outer sums of tensor contractions using the `SymbolicArrays.expand` function, as well as an eager expression/contraction order optimization algorithm.
 The goal is to support a wider range of code transformations, such as:
-1. more sophisticated backends for expression order optimization (see [EinExprs.jl](https://github.com/bsc-quantic/EinExprs.jl), [OMEinsumContractionOrders.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl), [cotengra](https://github.com/jcmgray/cotengra), [TensorOperations.jl](https://jutho.github.io/TensorOperations.jl/stable/man/indexnotation/#Contraction-order-specification-and-optimisation),
+1. more sophisticated backends for evaluation order optimization (see [EinExprs.jl](https://github.com/bsc-quantic/EinExprs.jl), [OMEinsumContractionOrders.jl](https://github.com/TensorBFS/OMEinsumContractionOrders.jl), [cotengra](https://github.com/jcmgray/cotengra), [TensorOperations.jl](https://jutho.github.io/TensorOperations.jl/stable/man/indexnotation/#Contraction-order-specification-and-optimisation),
 [MetaTheory.jl](https://juliasymbolics.github.io/Metatheory.jl/dev/egraphs/#Extracting-from-an-EGraph), etc.),